A time-frequency method for acoustic scattering with trapping

 \section{Introduction}

 The acoustic scattering problem asks for the computation of a scattered wavefield that is produced when an incoming incident wavefield strikes a scattering object.
-Higher-order methods for these and related waveform simulations~\cite{maggio1994acoustic} have applications in areas such virtual acoustic reconstruction~\cite{lumini2023project}.
+Higher-order methods for these and related waveform simulations~\cite{maggio1994acoustic} have applications in areas such as virtual acoustic reconstruction~\cite{lumini2023project}.
 When sound--soft boundary conditions are imposed on the total field $u_{tot} = u_{inc} + u$, the scattered field $u$ satisfies the following initial boundary value problem:

 Here, $u_{inc}$ is the incident field, $c$ is the wave speed associated with the exterior domain $\Omega$, and $[0, T]$ is some relevant time interval over which the scattered wavefield is numerically detectable.
 This problem is challenging to solve for a number of reasons.
-Standard domain discretization schemes (e.g., finite elements, finite volumes/differences) must manage the fact that the exterior domain is unbounded and impose artificial absorbing boundary layers~\cite{engquist1977absorbing} that appropriately handle outgoing waves.
+Standard domain discretization schemes (e.g., finite elements, finite volumes/differences) must manage the fact that the exterior domain is unbounded and impose artificial boundary conditions that mimic the behavior of the original problem (e.g.~the absorbing boundary layers method of~\cite{engquist1977absorbing}).
 Traditional time-stepping methods must combat pervasive issues related to accumulating dispersive error and potentially prohibitive CFL restrictions on time step sizes.
 These issues are severely exacerbated when the domain includes corners that require intensive spatial refinement, and/or cavities where scattered waves decay in magnitude very slowly.